nazpashaei/DiCE_2025_08_13/README.md

 ### Data Structure
 - `data`: A list of two data frames:
   1. `data`: Gene expression data with class labels.
-The last column should be the class label (e.g., "Tumor" or "Normal").
+The last column should be the class label ("Tumor" and "Normal").
   2. `topGenes`: Information about differentially expressed genes (DEGs), including gene symbols, adjusted p-values, and log fold changes.